shyguy1412/bb-scripts/doc/Dolphin.md

 ## Starting a script

 Double clicking a script will start it on the server it is located.
 It will be started without arguments, to start a script with arguments the terminal is still needed.

+## Coding Contracts

+The Coding Contracts tab will show all coding contracts on the network as if they are in the same folder.
+This is mainly useful to check if any contracts exist at all, there isnt any real features to interact with them yet.